Most airlines allow passengers to bring both a personal item and carry-on onboard, but does a purse count as a carry on?

 In short, if the item is a liquid, gel, or aerosol and is in a container that exceeds 3.4 oz/100ml, it will not be allowed through airport security.
 The item will be confiscated.

-How Many Carry-on and Personal Items Are You Allowed on a Plane?
+Number of Carry-on and Personal Items You Are Allowed

 While it can depend on the type of airfare, most airlines allow passengers to bring one carry-on and one personal item on a plane.

 Exceptions include United’s Basic Economy ticket that only allow you to bring on board one personal item depending on the destination.

 JetBlue’s Blue Basic fares also does not allow a carry-on bag.

 Difference Between a Carry-on and Personal Item

 The main difference between a carry-on and personal item is that a carry-on can be larger and does not have to fit under the seat in front of you.

 A carry on item must usually be no bigger than approximately 22 x 14 x 9 inches, while a personal item must not exceed 18 x 14 x 8 inches.

 These dimensions can vary by airline, though not significantly.